Acute food insecurity soars to five-year high warns Global Report on Food Crises - World

 Acute food insecurity soars to five-year high warns Global Report on Food Crises

-OME -- The number of people facing acute food insecurity and needing urgent life and livelihood-saving assistance has hit a five-year high in 2020 in countries beset by food crises, an annual report launched today by the Global Network Against Food Crises (GNAFC) - an international alliance of the UN, the EU, governmental and non-governmental agencies working to tackle food crises together - has found.
-Conflict, economic shocks -- including due to COVID-19, extreme weather -- pushed at least 155 million people into acute food insecurity in 2020.
+5 May 2021, Brussels/Rome- The number of people facing acute food insecurity and needing urgent life and livelihood-saving assistance has hit a five-year high in 2020 in countries beset by food crises, an annual report launched today by the Global Network Against Food Crises (GNAFC) - an international alliance of the UN, the EU, governmental and non-governmental agencies working to tackle food crises together - has found.

 The stark warning from the 2021 Global Report on Food Crises reveals that conflict, or economic shocks that are often related to COVID-19 along with extreme weather, are continuing to push millions of people into acute food insecurity.